 - Invisalign involves a reasonably short treatment length to see results compared to metal braces (~12 months)

 - Leaves your teeth looking clean, unlike braces

 - Customized to fit your teeth

-- Recommend that you brush teeth after you eat — can become tedious
+- Recommended that you always brush treated teeth after eating to avoid stained teeth, which may become tedious

-- Tooth discomfort as they adjust to a new set of aligners
+- Mild discomfort as natural teeth adjust to a new set of Invisalign aligners each visit

-- Must be worn 22 hours per day
+- Must be worn 22 hours per day, including while sleeping

 - Broken or chipped teeth